Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-05-04-basketball.markdown

 |  21900895 | MIL         | 1628978     |   22.7954 |  9.05556 |   4.81481 |   2.16667 |
 |  21900895 | MIL         | 202339      |   27.248  | 15.6667  |   4.82353 |   5.47059 |

-There are two other files, *teams_totals.csv* and *players_totals.csv*, that contain the end of the year statistics for each team and player.
-Some random rows from these csv's were cross-checked with the statistics at [basketball-reference.com](https://www.basketball-reference.com/) to ensure that no mistakes were made when in calculating the running statistics.
-To my knowledge the running statistics of a team or player from a specific date in a season are not publicly available, so I could not check the running statistics directly.
+The files *teams_totals.csv* and *players_totals.csv* contain the end of the year statistics for each team and player.
+Some random rows from these datasets were cross-checked with the statistics at [basketball-reference.com](https://www.basketball-reference.com/) to ensure that no mistakes were made when in calculating the cumulative statistics.
+To my knowledge the cumulative statistics of a team or player from a specific date during a season are not publicly available, so the cumulative statistics could not be checked directly.

-In order to easily use all of these statistics to predict games, the two running  datasets were merged into one dataset that contains for each game the running team statistics and player statistics for every player that appeared in the game.
-The player columns were numbered from player 1 to player 16, and ordered by points per game average so that later on it would be easy to discard the inconsequential players.
-The script that merges the two running statistics datasets is *merging_and_cleaning_stats.py*, which outputs the merged dataset as the file *full_stats.csv*.
+In order to easily use all of these statistics to predict games, *teams_running.csv* and *players_running.csv* were merged into one dataset that contains for each game the cumulative team and player statistics.
+The player columns were numbered from player 1 to player 16, and ordered by minutes played in the game the row represents.
+The script that merges *teams_running.csv* and *players_running.csv* is *merge_player_team.py*, which outputs the merged dataset as *full_stats_running.csv*.

-# Betting Data: How good is Vegas at predicting NBA games?
+# Betting Odds Data

-The betting odds data used was found at the website sportsbookreviewsonline.com, [here](https://www.sportsbookreviewsonline.com/scoresoddsarchives/nba/nbaoddsarchives.htm).
-It contains the betting odds from all regular and postseason games from the 2007-08 season through the current 2020 season.
-For each game, the odds data contains the closing over/under, closing spread, and closing money line for each team.
-This data is organized as one csv file for each season.
+The betting odds data was found at the website sportsbookreviewsonline.com, [here](https://www.sportsbookreviewsonline.com/scoresoddsarchives/nba/nbaoddsarchives.htm).
+It contains the betting odds for all regular and postseason games from the 2007-08 season through March of the 2019-20 season.
+For each game, the odds data contains the closing over/under, spread, and money lines odds.
+The data is organized as one csv file for each season.
 The 2007-08 season csv is titled *nba_odds_2007-08.csv* with the other seasons titled similarly.
-The first four games in the 2007-08 season are recorded in the csv as follows:
+The first four games in the 2007-08 season are recorded as follows:

 |   Date | VH   | Team         |   Final |   Close |    ML |
 |-------:|:-----|:-------------|--------:|--------:|------:|